 And already, some estimates suggest as much as $1 of every $20 spent by consumers worldwide goes toward wellness, according to recent data from The Global Wellness Institute.

-One way to make the most out of your wellness spending: Apply for the Paceline Card, which offers up to 5% cash back on Health & Wellness purchases, like groceries, gear, and your gym membership.
-And with the Paceline app, you can get paid to get healthy.
+One way to make the most out of your wellness spending: Apply for the Paceline Card, which offers up to 5% cash back1 on Health & Wellness purchases, like groceries, gear, and your gym membership.
+And with the Paceline app, you can explore many wellness incentives so you can get rewarded for being healthy.

 How Much You Should Spend on Wellness

 So, your wellness is a priority and you’re ready to invest in it.
-In order to allocate funds appropriately, Dunlap recommends outlining a detailed budget that aligns to your income and values.
+In order to allocate your funds appropriately (and hopefully set aside some wellness dollars!), Dunlap recommends outlining a detailed budget that aligns to your income and values.
 After all, a budget is just that—personal.
+Below are the steps you can follow for wellness budgeting.

 Beginning with a budget that’s realistic without feeling restrictive eliminates the need to ponder purchases in the moment: As long as it fits into your designated bucket, you can rest assured it’s a smart—and affordable—use of capital, Dunlap says.